jjaeggli/macro-keyboard/README.md

 ## Firmware

+### macro-keyboard

 The provided source supports a 2 x 5 keyboard configuration with my current mapping for use with [Blender](http://www.blender.org), which is an incomplete use of the available keys.

+### x-plane-pad

+The same 2 x 5 matrix support but instead controls gamepad buttons 1 through 10 as a HID gamepad, supporting full simultaneous press, hold, and release of all buttons independently.
+Works with keyboard switches, but should also work with any momentary or toggle switch.

+## Hardware

 The source is intended for use with an Arduino device which supports USB-HID.
 Commonly the [Sparkfun Pro Micro](https://www.sparkfun.com/products/12640)